phalcon-orphanage/docs/en/tutorial-base.md

 <a name='file-structure'></a>
 ## File structure
-A key feature of Phalcon is it is *loosely coupled*, you can build a Phalcon project with a directory structure that is convenient for your specific application.
+A key feature of Phalcon is it's **loosely coupled**, you can build a Phalcon project with a directory structure that is convenient for your specific application.
 That said some uniformity is helpful when collaborating with others, so this tutorial will has using a "Standard" structure where you should feel at home if you have worked with other MVC's in the past.

 ```bash
 tutorial/